online store

 Archetypes of Deep Time: The Five Personas of Fossil Collecting

-In this expanding world, motivations have diversified.
+Motivations have diversified accordingly.
 Some collect to preserve knowledge, others to own beauty, others to invest in rarity.
-After decades of working with collectors across continents, Fossil Realm has identified five enduring personas that together define the fossil market today — and hint at where it’s headed next.
+After decades of working with collectors across continents, Fossil Realm has identified five enduring personas that together define the fossil market today — and hint at where it's headed next.

 1. The Custodians